andrew/ultimate-awesome/README.md

 - [Awesome-lists](https://github.com/bbcvc/Awesome-lists) - This is an awesome lists.
 - [awesome-awesome](https://github.com/becauseofAI/awesome-awesome) - An awesome awesomeness for artificial intelligence and computer science.
 - [awesome-chemistry](https://github.com/beingzhutao/awesome-chemistry) - A curated list of chemistry libraries and software.
 Please feel free to contribute!.
+- [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
+This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [awesome-qlik](https://github.com/bitmetric-bv/awesome-qlik) - Awesome Qlik.
 - [awesome-list](https://github.com/blogwy/awesome-list) - My awesome list.
 - [awesome-teaching-about-networks](https://github.com/BrennanAntone/awesome-teaching-about-networks) - An awesome list of resources for teaching about networks and related topics.